-You found the perfect wedding photographer.
+You had so many questions starting with how much does a wedding photographer cost to how much in advance you have to book one.
+But you finally found the perfect wedding photographer.
 They’re in your budget, you love their style of photos, your personalities mesh perfectly, and they’re familiar with your venue.
 You go to your wedding, they take amazing shots, and you can’t wait to get your hands in the pictures—but then you see in the wedding photogrcontract that they’re technically the owner of all of your photos.

 When selecting a photographer, one very important yet often overlooked component is that of legal rights.
 Who actually owns your photos?

 Lots of brides don’t think to ask who owns the copyright to the photos, or even necessarily know what that means.
 According to Carolyn Wright, from Photoattorney.com, “copyright for photographers means owning property.
 With ownership, you get certain exclusive rights to that property.
 For photographic copyrights, the ownership rights include:

 - To prepare derivative works based upon the photograph